IgYaHiko/IgYaHiko/README.md

 ## 🖥️ Currently Working On:

-`- 🚧 Final Year Project – Fing-AI 🤖`
+- 🚧 Final Year Project – Fing-AI 🤖
-`- ⚙️ Building Next.js tools with Inngest + E2B Sandbox`
+- ⚙️ Building Next.js tools with Inngest + E2B Sandbox
-`- 🧪 Breaking stuff just to fix it (on purpose, of course)`
+- 🧪 Breaking stuff just to fix it (on purpose, of course)

 ---